 As you review your current student loan debt, focus on paying down the loans with the highest interest rates first.
 Are you deducting your student loan interest on your taxes?
 Depending on your income, you may be able to deduct up to $2500 dollars in student loan interest annually.
-Meet with a financial advisor to help build out a solid pathway to your debt reduction.
+Meet with a financial advisor to help chart a solid course to your debt reduction.

 Are you saving enough?